kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 requirements (or key performance indicators - KPIs) necessary for successful command execution.
 The actuator participates in a closed control loop as needed.

-- A sensor emit periodic data from the sensors.
+- A sensor emit periodic sensor data.
 It may intermittently provide asynchronous readings upon request from the 'process controller'.
-Sensors may report urgent messages regarding malfunctioning in certain equipment, cell-sites, or zones.
+Sensors may report urgent messages regarding malfunctioning in certain equipment, cell sites, or zones.

 In many control systems, there is at least one 'process controller' (or server) entity on one end and two other entities - the sensors and actuators on the other end.
-The communication with sensors and actuators is through the 'process controller' entity;
+The communication with sensors and actuators is through a 'process controller' application;
 as such data applications do not directly interact with the field devices.
 Neither actuators nor sensors perform decision-making tasks.
 This responsibility belongs to the 'process controller'.